Understanding “Damages” in Your Personal Injury Case

 If we do file a lawsuit, understand that only about 10 percent of all cases filed ever go to trial.
 We arrived at this number by looking at cases handled by the Nebraska Federal Court.
 In 2016, the Court reported 230 civil case filings for the year and there were 22 cases tried that same year.

 If you live near Lincoln or Omaha, Nebraska we invite you to come meet with us.
-During the free consultation our goal is to understand your situation and educate you on your legal rights, including what damages you may be able to seek.
+During the free personal injury case consultation our goal is to understand your situation and educate you on your legal rights, including what damages you may be able to seek.

-All of us here at Matthew G. Miller are highly experienced, skilled, and compassionate advocates for our clients.
+All of us here at Miller Stockmann are highly experienced, skilled, and compassionate advocates for our clients.
 We’re dedicated to making a difference in the life of each person we represent.
-Combined our attorneys of Matthew G. Miller have more than 50- years of successful personal injury advocacy that is demonstrated by numerous testimonials.
+Combined our attorneys of Miller Stockmann have more than 50- years of successful personal injury advocacy that is demonstrated by numerous testimonials.

 Follow Matthew G. Miller on Facebook!